aryalith/Proyecto-React-Node/README.md

 Users can have two roles: client or admin.
 Admin can DELETE games in the global library.
 Every user have a personal Library where they can check their list of games added in each status.

+Server is also in https://my-game-list-react-node.onrender.com/ but routes in front need to be change if you want to use it.

 ## Installation

 You need to download both folders and install react and node.